-2.4.1 The maximum academic load in Graduate Studies during any semester is 18 credit hours of coursework or 15 credit hours of coursework plus thesis, project, or dissertation.
-Programs may limit students to fewer credit hours.

-2.4.2 Simultaneous enrolment in a graduate program and an undergraduate or certificate program is not permitted.
+- 2.4.1 The maximum academic load in a Graduate Program during any semester is 18 credit hours of course work or 15 credit hours of course work plus thesis, project, or dissertation.
+Programs may limit students to fewer credit hours. - 2.4.2 Simultaneous enrollment in a graduate program and an undergraduate or certificate program is not permitted.